roemvaar/cs_notes/docs/linux_kernel/synchronization.md

 # Synchronization

+In a shared memory application, developers must ensure that shared resources are protected from concurrent access.
+If multiple threads of execution access and manipulate the date at the same time, the threads may overwrite each other's changes or access data while it is in an inconsistent state.

-Symmetric Multiprocessing (SMP) is difficult to implement because it creates race conditions in the kernel if two processes run kernel functions that access the same memory locations.
+Before symmetric multiprocessing (SMP) was supported, preventing concurrent access of data was simple.
+SMP is difficult to implement because it creates race conditions in the kernel if two processes run kernel functions that access the same memory locations.

 In SMP, the kernel must implement synchronization primitives (e.g., spinlocks) to guarantee that only one processor executes a critical section.

 The Linux kernel provides a family of synchronization methods that enable the developers to write kernel code that prevents race conditions, ensures the correct synchronization, and correctly runs on machines with multiple processors.

+The simplest method of ensuring synchronization are atomic operations.

+The programmer should write kernel code that prevents race conditions, ensures the correct synchronization, and correctly runs on machines with multiple processors.

 **Methods:**